Shirtpantswallet/jq-zsh-plugin/CONTRIBUTING.md

 * PR-s for shell-specific logic that's not zsh will be rejected.
 This project is a zsh plugin.
 * Changes that include 20+ net new lines of code in a single change.
 See the project vision.

+Adding extension hooks and changing code to support extending better can be discussed in the repo-discussions first.
+Please start a discussion before putting a ton of time into a PR that will likely be rejected when it does not align the project's primary vision.

 Forking is encouraged in case you want to have that functionality anyway.

 ## How a good PR looks like